teddokano/LEDDriver_NXP_Arduino/README.md

 Method|Role
 ---|---
-begin( float current = 0.1, board env = NONE )	|Initializing device.
+`begin( float current = 0.1, board env = NONE )`	|Initializing device.
 1st argument `current` is ratio of output current.
 0.0~1.0.
+2nd argument `env` is an option: use `LEDDriver::ARDUINO_SHIELD` if the target board is Arduino-shield board
+`pwm( uint8_t ch, float value )`					|Set single channel LED brightness. `value` must be in float: 0.0~1.0 `void pwm( float* values )`							|Set LED brightness for all channels. `values` must be an array of float with length of number of device output channels.
+Each float values in the array should be 0.0~1.0.
-2nd argument `env` is an option: use `LEDDriver::ARDUINO_SHIELD` if the target board is Arduino-shield board pwm( uint8_t ch, float value );					|Set high and low temperature threshold for OS output. `v0` and `v1` are needed to be given by Celsius value.
+					|Set high and low temperature threshold for OS output. `v0` and `v1` are needed to be given by Celsius value.
 Order of the arguments doesn't care

 ## Examples
 Example code is provided as scketch files.